 There are literally thousands of websites advising on ways to find cheap tickets, and many of them are providing obsolete information.
 Information so old that became a myth.
 So, first, let’s debunk those myths about booking online tickets.

-Myth number 1: Searching with incognito browser will get you cheaper flights
+Myth number 1: Searching with an incognito browser will get you cheaper flights

 Myth number 2: Booking on certain days of the week will get you cheaper tickets

-There was a long-standing myth that booking on Tuesdays will get you cheaper flights, since airlines need to close sales figures by Wednesday.
-Whoever invented this myth is making lots of sense but only if airlines are some 19th century companies that have weekly decision making and reporting schedule (like they do in restaurants with menus).
-Airline business is a high competition, ruthless quest for higher profits and cost cutting.
-Pricing and sales of tickets is done 24/7 with complex algorithms that cannot be beat by simply booking on Tuesdays.
+There was a long-standing myth that booking on Tuesdays will get you cheaper flights since airlines need to close sales figures by Wednesday.
+Whoever invented this myth is making lots of sense but only if airlines are some 19th-century companies that have weekly decision-making and reporting schedule (like they do in restaurants with menus).
+The airline business is a high competition, ruthless quest for higher profits, and cost-cutting.
+Pricing and sales of tickets are done 24/7 with complex algorithms that cannot be beaten by simply booking on Tuesdays.
 Otherwise, travel agencies and airline offices would be busiest on Tuesdays (hint: they are not).

-Myth number 3: Booking on a certain day before a trip will get you cheapest tickets
+Myth number 3: Booking on a certain day before a trip will get you the cheapest tickets

-There is also ongoing myth that booking flight exactly 54 days before the trip (or some variations of this ‘magic’ number) will get you cheapest prices.
-This goes together with above myth about Tuesdays.
+There is also an ongoing myth that booking a flight exactly 54 days before the trip (or some variations of this ‘magic’ number) will get you the cheapest prices.
+This goes together with the above myth about Tuesdays.
 There is a certain window when tickets are cheaper than usual, but this window can be from several days to several weeks and cannot be pinpointed to the day.

 Start searching early

 If you want to get cheaper flights, you have to start early, as earliest as possible, even if you don’t have trip dates yet.
 Delaying your search will not make your airline ticket cheaper, quite opposite!
 You don’t have to actually buy your ticket, but just to have some idea about prices, connecting flights and timetables.
-Very useful tool is flight calendar, where you can see in real time what dates have best prices for certain routes.
+A very useful tool is the flight calendar, where you can see in real-time what dates have the best prices for certain routes.
 Here is an example: